paulrobertlloyd/nhsnotes/app/posts/week-5-interesting.md

 I’m slowly understanding the organisation structure of directorates, sub-directorates, portfolios and teams.

-However I’ve often found it useful to develop more informal networks and connections.
+However I’m also finding it useful to develop more informal internal connections.

 This observation from Tim Berners-Lee in his [original proposal for the world wide web](https://www.w3.org/History/1989/proposal.html) is as true today as it was back in 1989: